 One afternoon, we headed to Scottsdale to the McCormick-Stillman Railroad Park.
 This place is definitely worth a visit!
 They have a miniature train that takes you around the park, a carousel, two playgrounds (one fully covered), a museum and a room with miniature railroads/towns that Milana really enjoyed looking at.
 I highly recommend visiting if you are in the area!

-After the train, we headed to Old Town Scottsdale to explore and do some shopping.
+Old Town Scottsdale is a cute area to explore and do some shopping.
 The area is super cute with lots of stores and restaurants and the best part is, the majority of it is shaded so you don’t have to be in direct sun.

 Milana spotted a toy store, so of course we had to go shopping!